Smellyjosh/Kubernetes/README.txt

  - sudo vim ansible.cfg
  - Ensure Inventory File location is same location playbooks were downloaded to.

  6.)
-Add node IPs to Inventory File and confirm additional variables in file.
+Add node IPs to Inventory File and confirm additional variables in file such as user to connect as.
  - sudo vim inventory.ini

 7.)
-Add your RHEL credentials for subscription
+Add RHEL credentials for subscription
  - Add RHEL credentials to the bottom of the env_variables file under username/password.
  - This allows your subscritpion to be attached to all nodes

+8.)
+Run Kubernetes_install.yml -KK